 If you’d rather read through all your options, find a helpful guide to GCSE calculators below.

 You’ll want a calculator that is quick and has a few functions that might come in handy during your GCSE.
-Most calculators fit that description, but only a select few stand out from the crowd.
+Most calculators fit that description, but only a select few standout from the pack.

 The first option you have is the Casio FX-991EX.
-This calculator is the best choice for GCSE (in my opinion), and can even take you far into A-Level Maths.
+This calculator is the best choice for GCSE if there is a strong possibility of you progressing onto A-Level Maths.
 You can purchase this calculator here on amazon.

 This calculator has a special function that allows you to check if you’ve solved equations correctly, too.
 This can be incredibly useful for your GCSE Maths exams, as this is a skill that is commonly tested.

 The second-best option you have is the Casio FX-85GT Plus.
-This calculator is a safe pick for GCSE Maths, and is the probably the most common calculator people buy.
+This calculator is a safe pick for GCSE Maths and is the probably the most common calculator people buy.
 You can purchase this on amazon here.

 The last option we will be looking at is the Casio FX-83GTX.
-This calculator meets the minimum requirements for GCSE Maths, but doesn’t do much else.
+This calculator meets the minimum requirements for GCSE Maths but doesn’t do much else.
 You can purchase this on amazon here.

-I know what you’re thinking: Surely GCSE Maths can’t be that hard, I bet I don’t even need a calculator.
-If you thought that, however, you’d be very wrong.
+I know what you’re thinking: surely GCSE Maths can’t be that hard, I bet I don’t even need a calculator.
+If you thought that, however, you’d (likely) be wrong.

 The pass rate of GCSE Maths in 2019 was 59.6%.
 And that’s with calculators.
-This pass rate is shockingly bad, but can be avoided with the right calculator.
+This pass rate is shockingly bad, but this can be helped with the right calculator.

 If you have the right calculator and you know how to use it, you can avoid being in the 40.4% of students who don’t pass their maths exams.